PJ-Oscheh/bkpm/README.md

 # BKPM
 Burg Kurg Package Manager

+BKPM is a package manager for Minecraft server admins to easily install and update plugins (and soon, the server software itself!).
+Feel free to create a Pull Request to add desired plugins!
+However, please add desired plugins to the correct list:

 **NOTE:** BKPM is still under development.
 Currently, it can:

 - Download packages given their source is in `list.csv`, `community.csv`, or `custom.csv` and record said package and its version in `installed.csv`.